claytonjwong/reading/README.md

 ## What is speed reading?
 * Text-to-Idea transformation
 	* knowledge transfer objectively measured by rate of comprehension
-	* reading faster is equivalent to comprending faster
+	* reading faster is equivalent to comprehending faster
 		* instead of reading words, focus on seeing ideas

 Real reading is something that occurs AFTER you recognize the words.
 It is what happens